Equipment & Systems

 Sheble GB, Fahd GN., (1994), Unit commitment literature synopsis.
 IEEE Trans Power System, 81), 128–135.

-This paper was originally published in the Winter 2021 issue of Pulp & Paper Canada.
+This paper is © Her Majesty the Queen in Right of Canada, as represented by the Minister of Natural Resources, 2021.
+It was published with permission in the Winter 2021 issue of Pulp & Paper Canada.